Discover Santa Ynez Valley Wineries

-Just two hours north of Los Angeles, and about four hours south of the San Francisco Bay Area, sits the Santa Ynez Valley – the heart of Santa Barbara County wine country, on California’s Central Coast.
+The heart of Santa Barbara County wine country is just two hours northwest of Los Angeles, and four hours south of the San Francisco, on California’s Central Coast.

-Santa Ynez Valley is home to six distinct towns each with their own culture, vibe and menu of experiences, while the greater Santa Barbara County wine region houses six American Viticultural Areas (AVAs).
-Blanketed with fertile vineyards and farms all fruitful, in part, due to the region’s temperate weather, Santa Barbara County wine country offers year ‘round getaway activities to suit all budgets and palates.
+Santa Ynez Valley is home to six distinct towns each with their own culture, vibe and menu of experiences, while the greater Santa Barbara County wine region houses seven American Viticultural Areas (AVAs).
+Fertile vineyards and farms, due to the region’s temperate weather, Santa Barbara County wine country offers year ‘round getaway activities to suit all budgets and palates.

 Ballard | Buellton | Los Alamos | Los Olivos | Santa Ynez | Solvang